root-project/jsroot/docs/JSROOT.md

 One could use JSROOT directly from local file system.
 If source code was unpacked/checked-out in `/home/user/jsroot/` subfolder, one could just open it in browser with <file:///home/user/jsroot/index.htm> address.

+To use ROOT files with ZSTD compression, one have to copy https://root.cern/js/zstd/zstd-codec.min.js file to "zstd" subfolder in the same directory where jsroot itself is installed.
+If jsroot url is "https://server/sub/jsroot/", one should copy codec file into "https://server/sub/zstd/" subfolder.
+It is not required when JSROOT used with node.js

 ## Drawing objects in JSROOT